Interesting Facts for Kids

 Here are some interesting Brazil Facts which were chosen and researched by kids especially for kids.

-- Capital: Brasilia, with 2.8 million inhabitants is the country's fourth largest city.
-The largest city in Brazil is Sao Paolo with 11 million inhabitants.
+- Capital: Brasilia, with 5 million inhabitants is the country's fourth largest city.
+The largest city in Brazil is Sao Paulo with about 23 million inhabitants.

 - Name: Republica Federativa do Brasil, Federative Republic of Brazil